Your inner romper is going to wild out at these 7 adult summer camps

 Camp Empty Nest at Sea Island, Georgia

-The kids are all out of the house, and now you have time to rediscover old hobbies or acquiring new ones.
+The kids are all out of the house, and now you have time to rediscover old hobbies or acquire new ones.
 Camp Empty Nest at Sea Island combines a boutique getaway with the excitement of newness.
 Participants complete interest forms before arrival, and counselors use this information to assemble custom itineraries.
 Pickleball, tennis, fishing and wellness are some of the hands-on paths campers can take.
-Everyone gets a hat, insulated thermos and camp journal, and the best way to end the day is by returning to your luxurious room and writing about your adventures.
+Everyone gets a hat, an insulated thermos and a camp journal, and the best way to end the day is by returning to your luxurious room and writing about your adventures.

 Camp No Counselors in Sanger, California and Equinunk, Pennsylvania

 The options at Camp No Counselors are "seemingly endless," Time Out said.
-During your weekend, choose between dozens of activities, including the traditional (talent shows, camp Olympics, campfires) to the outdoorsy (rock wall climbing, archery) and the celebratory (nighttime costume parties).
+During your weekend, choose between dozens of activities, including the traditional (talent shows, camp Olympics, campfires), the outdoorsy (rock wall climbing, archery) and the celebratory (nighttime costume parties).
 You can also hang around the pool all day if you want and just eat s'mores — after all, there are no counselors here.

 Club Getaway in Kent, Connecticut